Requests for Reimbursement

 - If the applicant is invoicing: The ECF FCC Form 472, or Billed Entity Applicant Reimbursement (BEAR) Form, is for applicants who are requesting reimbursement on approved funding from the Emergency Connectivity Fund Program.

 - If the service provider is invoicing: The ECF FCC Form 474, or Service Provider Invoice (SPI) Form, is for service providers who agree to invoice on behalf of applicants to request reimbursement from the Program.

 Program participants file these forms to create a request for reimbursement that may contain multiple line items.
 Some information will be pre-populated based on the Funding Request Numbers (FRNs) that were approved during the commitment process.
 Applicants and service providers will then enter additional information unique to the line item, attach supporting invoices to substantiate the requested line item, certify, and submit.

 Invoice Deadline Dates

 Requests for reimbursement must be submitted within 60 days from the date of the funding commitment decision letter; a revised funding commitment decision letter approving a post-commitment change or a successful appeal of previously denied or reduced funding; or service delivery date, whichever is later.
-Please note for equipment and other non-recurring services that have not been received when the applicant submits the application, the service delivery date is June 30, 2022.
+Please note for equipment and other non-recurring services that have not been received when the applicant submits the application, the service delivery date is June 30, 2023 for the first and second application filing window.
+For equipment and other non-recurring services that have not been received when the applicant submits the application, the service delivery date is December 31, 2023 for the third application filing window.
 In the event you wish to extend an invoice deadline date, you must file a waiver with the FCC.

 Request for Reimbursement Method for Service Providers